Tamoxifen vs. Aromatase Inhibitors – How do they work?

 Aromatase inhibitors prevent the enzyme aromatase from working.
 This stops estrogen production in the body and therefore there is no estrogen available to promote cancer cell growth.

 On the other hand, aromatase inhibitors (AIs) are used to treat postmenopausal women and men with ER-positive breast cancer.
-AIs work by preventing the enzyme aromatase from doing its job of converting other hormones into estradiol, thus estradiol production is stopped (see diagram).
+AIs work by preventing the enzyme aromatase from doing its job of converting other hormones into estradiol.
+Therefore, estradiol production is stopped (see diagram).
 These inhibitors are much more effective than tamoxifen for post-menopausal women9,10.

 Tamoxifen vs. Aromatase Inhibitors

 Unlike tamoxifen, aromatase inhibitors are not often used to treat pre-menopausal breast cancer patients.
-This is because AIs cannot block the oestradiol production in the ovaries.
+This is because AIs cannot block the estradiol production in the ovaries.
 However, a pre-menopausal woman can be treated with the aromatase inhibitor exemestane if their ovarian function is suppressed by drugs such as goserelin11.
 Letrozole, anastrozole and exemestane are third-generation AIs, and often decrease circulating estrogen to undetectable levels12 thereby reducing tumour proliferation and growth13.
-However, the response rate varies from 35% to 70% in primary breast cancer and might be lower in advanced cancer14.
+Patients’ response rate to tamoxifen or aromatase inhibitor treatment can vary depending on their stage of life.

 Keep track of your hormonal therapy side effects with OWise